-The organizers of NASSR 2023 invite proposals for papers, panels, roundtables, and other innovative presentation formats on the theme of “Romanticism and Justice” from scholars of every rank and relevant discipline.
+The organizers of NASSR 2023 invite proposals for papers (350 words), panels (1,000 words), roundtables (500 words), and other innovative presentation formats (1,000-1,500 words) on the theme of “Romanticism and Justice” from scholars of every rank and relevant discipline.

 Conference activities will include tours of the Texas Prison Museum, the Sam Houston Memorial Museum, and TDCJ's Captain Joe Byrd Cemetery.

 As past conferences of NASSR have done, the NASSR 2023 conference also aims to be an opportunity to consider the future of Romanticism as a critical field of humanist study, and to strategize about the role of Romanticism in shaping the future of the university.
 To that end, we welcome proposals on Romanticism beyond the scope of the conference theme.

 Topics may include (but are not limited to):

 - The cultural evolution of criminality and criminology

 - Prison literature and prison publications

 - Imperialism and race: abolitionism, state crimes, extrajudicial killings, and global justice

 - The gendering of crime and other gender inequities